 The Science of Spring’s Green

 This artwork captures the variety of foliage that people are familiar with seeing during spring, while offering a glimpse into the cellular structures that give rise to the foliage's appearance.
-This piece invites the viewer to appreciate the complexity of the natural world by showcasing the beauty of nature and the fascinating scientific processes that underlie it.

-Link: https://www.scientificamerican.com/article/the-science-of-springs-green-show/
+LINK: https://www.scientificamerican.com/article/the-science-of-springs-green-show/

 Previous